General Data Protection Regulations:

-Volume 3 Under Preparation:
+Volume 3 Now Dispatched:

 One of the features of the Fundamental Research Symposia that was introduce early in the history of the series of meetings (http://www.ppfrs.org/historypart1.html) is the publication of an edited transcript of the discussion following the presentation of each paper.
 This additional material is included in volume 3 of the proceedings, along with photographs and biographical details of presenters and Fundamental Research Committee members and an author index.
-Delegates who attended the symposium will also receive a full-resolution electronic version of the proceeding which includes this material hyperlinked to the original submitted manuscripts.

 We now have a LinkedIn Group called "The